jbat04/CodingInterview/README.md

 * A driver doesn't leave and return to a country between gps pings
 * Google decided to give us free credits to use their API's
 * A gps's first ping is at its start location
+* A driver will often, but not always, start at his "homebase" location

 ## Aspects I would improve with more time